KJM9961 – Production and Application of Medical Radionuclides

-The course comprises 18 lectures.
-In the second lecture you will receive a project assignment where your task is to solve a scientific problem.
+The teaching includes 18 lectures.
+In the second lecture, you will receive a project assignment where your task is to solve a scientific problem.
 There will be two 45 minute group sessions where you can suggest an approach and discuss progress with the teacher.
-Then there will be two mandatory seminar days where you present the solution to your problem.
+Then there will be a two-day mandatory seminar where you present the solution to your problem.
 The presentation should be around 30 minutes long, and didactically appropriate for an audience of master students.
-The project assignment is mandatory and must be completed before you can attend the exam.
+The project assignment is mandatory and must be passed before you can sit the final exam.

 It is the sole responsibility of participants to obtain and maintain study materials provided in each lecture or exercise.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 - A project assignment with an oral presentation, which counts 20% towards the final grade.